OULibraries/MinGW/README.md

 ## Install Git
 1. Uncheck all components except Use a trutype font
-2. Use Git from git bash only
+2. Choose to Use Git from git bash only
 3. If the installer asks you to choose an SSH executable, use OpenSSH
 4. checkout windows style, commit unix style

 ## Get the 'make work good' sauce
-Open git bash
+Open git bash and run the following commands:
 ```
 cd /C/MinGW
 git init